 Microsoft hasn’t pulled any tricks to accomplish this.
 The display’s maximum brightness of 464 lux is higher than average, but its black levels are deep and inky, which gives images a realistic sense of depth.

 Color is great, too.
 The Studio hit 100 percent of sRGB, and 91 percent of AdobeRGB, while delivering a default color accuracy reading of 0.97.
-An error of less than 1 is generally unnoticeable to the human eye, so that’s impressive, even if it doesn’t quite beat the most accurate monitors we’ve tested, such as Samsung’s U32D970Q and HP’s DreamColor Z32x.
+An error of less than 1 is generally unnoticeable to the human eye, so that’s impressive, even if it doesn’t quite beat the most accurate monitors we’ve tested, such as Samsung’s U32D970Q, HP’s DreamColor Z32x, and Dell’s UP3218K.
 The accuracy is backed up by a gamma reading of 2.2, which is dead-on ideal.

 And the Studio has a trick most monitors don’t.
 Users can switch between the sRGB and DCI-P3 color space with the tap of a button in the Windows 10 Action Center.
 We’d like to see even more color space options, but as it stands, it should prove a useful feature for Studio’s target audience.